pymupdf/PyMuPDF/README.rst

 Installation
 ============

-Like v1.9.2, this version 1.9.3 is also based on MuPDF version 1.9a.
-Therefore, if you have an installed MuPDF 1.9a, you do not need to generate it again.

-If you, however, had not previously installed MuPDF, you must first do this.
+If you had not previously installed MuPDF, you must first do this.
 This process highly depends on your system.
 For most platforms, the MuPDF source contains prepared procedures on how to achieve this.
 Linux distributions usually also provide their own ways on how to install MuPDF.
 See below for more details.

 Once MuPDF is in place, installing PyMuPDF comes down to running the usual ``python setup.py install``.